FG Revokes Pan Ocean, 5 Other Oil Licenses - :::...The Tide News Online:::...

 The Department of Petroleum Resources (DPR) has revoked five Oil Mining Licences (OML) and one Oil Prospecting Licence (OPL) belonging to five companies.

-In a public notice issued yesterday by the regulatory body, the revocation was based on a presidential directive to “recover legacy debts” owed by the companies operating the licences.
+A public notice issued last week by the regulatory body indicated that the revocation was based on a presidential directive to “recover legacy debts” owed by the companies operating the licences.

 Summit Oil is owned by the family of late Chief M.K.O.
 Abiola.

-OML 147 is one of the northern most development in the Niger Delta, and also the first to be on production among the 2007 bid rounds.
+OML 147 is one of the northern most developed in the Niger Delta, and also the first to be on production among the 2007 bid rounds.

 The firm’s three projects which will be ready for unveiling at the technical start up taking place June 10, 2019, is expected to contribute significantly to Nigerian industrialisation and economic growth, on the highway one part and empowerment of the host and impacted communities.

-He expressed worry that some of the companies have failed to make statutory remittances in spite of being in Joint Operatorship (JV) with the Federal Government, a development he said was denying it revenue running into billions of dollars.
+He expressed worry that some of the companies have failed to make statutory remittances in spite of being in Joint Operatorship (JV) with the Federal Government.
+The development he said, was denying it revenue running into billions of dollars.